Admete (gastropod)

-Admete is a genus of medium-sized sea snails, marine gastropod molluscs in the family Cancellariidae, the nutmeg snails.
+Admete is a genus of medium-sized sea snails, marine gastropod molluscs in the subfamily Admetinae of the family Cancellariidae, the nutmeg snails.

+Characteristics

+The shell is oval, thin, diaphanous and is covered by an epidermis.
+Its spire is sharp.
+The body whorl exhibits a slight ventricose shape.
+The aperture is oval, with a gentle sinuation at the front.
+The columella is obliquely truncate, with slight plications in the front.
+The outer lip is sharp.

 Species

 According to the World Register of Marine Species (WoRMS), the following species with valid names are within the genus Admete :